Data Management Glossary

 File Tiering Maximizes Savings and Eliminates Lock-In

-File-tiering is an advanced modern technology that uses standard protocols to move the entire file along with its metadata in a non-proprietary fashion to the secondary tier or cloud.
-File tiering is harder to build but better for customers because it eliminates vendor lock-in and maximizes savings.
-Whether files have POSIX-based Access Control Lists (ACLs) or NTFS extended attributes, all this metadata along with the file itself is fully tiered or archived to the secondary tier and stored in a non-proprietary format.
-This ensures that the entire data can be brought back as a file when needed.
-File tiering does not just move the file, but it also moves the attributes and security permissions and ACLS along with the file and maintains full file fidelity even when you are moving a file to a different storage architecture such as object storage or cloud.
-This ensures that applications and users can use the moved file from the original location, and they can directly open the file natively in the secondary location or cloud without requiring any third-party software or storage operating system.
+File tiering does not just move the file, but it also moves the attributes and security permissions and ACLS along with the file.
+This maintains full file fidelity even when you are moving a file to a different storage architecture such as object storage or cloud.
+Therefore, applications and users can directly open the file natively in the secondary location or cloud without requiring any third-party software or storage operating system.

-Since file tiering maintains full file fidelity and native access based on standards at every tier, it also means that third party applications can access the moved data without requiring any agents or proprietary software.
-This ensures that savings are maximized since backup software and other third -arty applications can access moved data without rehydrating or bringing the file back to the original location.
-It also ensures that the cloud can be used to run valuable applications such as compliance search or big data analytics on the trove of tiered and archived data without requiring any third-party software or additional costs.
+You can then maximize savings since backup software and other third party applications can access moved data without rehydrating or bringing the file back to the original location.
+As well, you can use the cloud to run valuable applications such as compliance search or big data analytics on the trove of tiered and archived data without incurring additional costs.

 File-tiering is an advanced technique for archiving and cloud tiering that maximizes savings and breaks vendor lock-in.
+It’s time to adopt more cost-effective file tiering services and strategies that optimize data storage costs and unlock the potential of unstructured data in the enterprise.

 Data Tiering Can Cut 70%+ Storage and Backup Costs When Done Right